-January Cricket Green Update published
+February Cricket Green Update published

 This month’s news includes:

-- Banking Hub for Mitcham Village
+- Temporary home for a Banking Hub in Mitcham Village at Mitcham Library.

 - Much more

-Get Cricket Green Update January 2026
+Get Cricket Green Update February 2026

 See past Cricket Green Updates

-Dave Lofthouse Tree Walk published
+Dave Lofthouse Tree Walk

 Dave Lofthouse worked for Merton Council for 30 years as Tree Officer and then Arboricultural Manager.
 He lived at The Canons house.
 Dave added many new trees and developed an arboretum.
 It has been named in his memory as the Lofthouse Canons Arboretum.